AidanHMcGeady/AidanHMcGeady/README.md

     - Exercise Routines <br>

   📫 How to reach me: <br>
-    - aidanhmcgeady@gmail.com, always happy to chat!
+    - Discord: Seeker421#4893, always happy to chat!
 </p>

 <!--